douaeelh2/Spring-Boot-Documentation/README.md

   - With `GenerationType.IDENTITY`, the database is responsible for automatically generating primary key values when inserting a new row into the table.
 Typically, this is achieved using specific database features such as `auto-increment` columns or sequences.
   -  It may not be supported by all databases or may have limitations on how primary key values are generated, which can limit its `portability` across databases.
   - This strategy is suitable for databases like `MySQL` and `PostgreSQL` that support `auto-incrementing` columns.
 The database automatically assigns a unique value to the id field for each new record.
+  - This strategy is commonly used for attributes of `integer numeric` types (such as `int` or `long`).
+However, some databases support auto-incrementing for `string` types as well.

   ### 2. GenerationType.SEQUENCE -> Database-Generated Sequence: